cnthiesen/quantum-innovation-challenge/index.md

 [Element space](https://matrix.to/#/#mqs-community-space:mozilla.org) for ongoing comms, especially for the participants to find other team members (see also [https://element.io](https://element.io)).

 A condition to be accepted for the submission of a project application is the clear documentation of an academic participant in form of a main team member of the project.
-More details about this on the eligibility page.
+More details about this on the [eligibility page](_/../eligibility.md).

-Pre-registrations and questions via email can be sent to <a href="mailto:quantum_challenge@mqs.dk">quantum_challenge@mqs.dk</a> during the two weeks Q&A phase (1st of July until the 15th of July) and will be collectively answered via the Q&A/FQA page.
+Pre-registrations and questions via email can be sent to <a href="mailto:quantum_challenge@mqs.dk">quantum_challenge@mqs.dk</a> and will be collectively answered via the [FQA page](_/../faq.md).

 ## Why participate?

-A total of five submissions will be selected for presentation during the EQTC conference to be held in Copenhagen this year.
+A total of five submissions will be selected for presentation during the [European Quantum Technologies Conference 2025 (EQTC)](_/../about.md) to be held in Copenhagen this year.
-In addition, these 5 teams will each receive a voucher giving them access to the Gefion AI Supercomputer to test and validate their proposals.
+In addition, the top 5 teams will each receive a voucher giving them access to the Gefion AI Supercomputer to test and validate their proposals.
 The winning solution will be announced in conjunction with another leading European quantum conference in the Spring of 2026.
 Don't miss this opportunity to be part of a revolution that could change the world.